Historic buildings grant

 d. photographs of the building and the areas subject to the application to illustrate the nature of works that are required

-e. it is envisaged that the type and scale of the works i.e. maintenance and like-for-like repair will not require listed building consent but the application should include a copy of correspondence informing the local authority of the intention to undertake these works.
+e. it is envisaged that the type and scale of the works i.e. maintenance and like-for-like repair will not require listed building consent (or equivalent permission under ecclesiastical exemption arrangements) but the application should include a copy of correspondence informing the relevant planning authority of the intention to undertake these works, with confirmation from the authority that consent is not needed.
 If the authority requires a formal application, consent will need to be in place before any grant offer can be confirmed.

 Applications may also require the following: